-If you would like to pay by check our cash you must email us with a reservation request and let us know you want to mail us a check or pay cash when you arrive.
+If you would like to pay by check or cash you must email us with a reservation request and let us know you want to mail us a check or pay cash when you arrive.
 We will request your credit card number and information to place as a hold for the total price of the trip in case you no-show.
 If you no-show and we have not received your check or cash payment your credit card will be charged for the total trip price.

-Up to 14 days in advance, you can modify the date and roster of your trip for free through a link on your reservation confirmation email.
+Up to 14 days in advance, you can modify the date and roster of your trip for free through the link on your reservation confirmation email.
 You can also cancel and receive a 90% refund immediately.

-Yes… just read our Tripadvisor Reviews!
+Yes… just read our TripAdvisor Reviews!
 Tours include top of the line gear, world-class guides, small ratios (client to guide), trail snacks, water, additional attire as needed and interpretive natural history, ecology and glaciology discussions.
 For some trips we also provide: a catered deli boxed lunch, round trip transportation, round trip train ticket or helicopter.
 Guests visiting Southcentral Alaska come away with better respect and knowledge about glaciers, mountains, the history of Alaska, not to mention cool photographs!

 We offer private guiding structured as buy-outs of our existing time slots or a custom time slot.
 If you have something else in mind, drop us a note.
 Past clients have included rock-stars, movie stars and even the White-House.

-From a 100 person corporate team building scavenger hunt, to a group adventure journey or overnight expedition, we have the experience, gear and guides to manage and coordinate your dream incentive or team event.
+From 100 person corporate team building scavenger hunts, to a group adventure journey or overnight expedition, we have the experience, gear and guides to manage and coordinate your dream incentive or team event.
 It’s all about your interests and budget, we literally go to the ends of the Earth for our clients.
 Email us with your interests, dates and specifics and we will be in touch with more information.

 We LOVE guiding families.
 We often make special dispensations regarding ages if the parents and older siblings are willing to “help” with the little ones.
 If your family would like an exclusive experience, rather than being paired with some unknown travelers, consider a private buy-out.